Limiting Behavior of Resistances in Triangular Graphs: Notations, Conventions, and Algorithms

 Equation \eqref{equ:DeltaY} implies the following scaling properties of these functions.

-The algorithm presented in Definition \ref{def:rr} has five steps which, in the sequel, will be referred to as Steps A-E. These steps are respectively illustrated in Panels A1-E1, A2-E2, A3-D3 of Figure \ref{fig:12panels}.
+The reduction algorithm presented next is based on proofs in \cite[pg.
+18]{Barrett9} connected with linear 2-trees and accompanied by figures which are adapted and expanded here for application to the $n$-grid.
+The algorithm presented in Definition \ref{def:rr} has five steps which, in the sequel, will be referred to as Steps A-E. These steps are illustrated in the three rows of Figure \ref{fig:12panels}.

-\begin{definition} Given an $n$-grid with labeled edges, the \emph{row-reduction} of this labeled $n$-grid (to a labeled $n-1$-grid) refers to the sequential performance of the following steps: \begin{itemize} \item (Step A) Identify the triangles in the $n$-grid needed in Steps B-E; calculate or obtain their edge-labels \item (Step B) Perform a $\Delta-Y$ transformation, \eqref{equ:DeltaY}, on each triangle.